upforde/EliteGamerSuggestor-inator/README.md

-### :e-mail: Spam-classification using Naive Bayes, Support Vector Machines, or Perceptron :e-mail:
+### Spam-classification using Naive Bayes, Support Vector Machines, or Perceptron :e-mail:

 A Machine Learning project for TDT4173 - Machine Learning done by:
 - Piri Babayev